 A Consumer Proposal is a legal agreement regulated by the Government of Canada which allows for an individual to negotiate a settlement of their debts with their creditors.

-A Consumer Proposal can only be made through a licensed Trustee in Bankruptcy who receives the License from the Federal Government.
+A Consumer Proposal can only be made through a Licensed Insolvency Trustee (LIT) who receives the License from the Federal Government of Canada.

 If the creditors vote in favour of the Proposal, it becomes a binding contract, which all creditors must accept, even those creditors who did not vote in favour of the settlement.